 The previous Floodplain Management Plan, as well as the 2002 Revised Action Plan and 2004 Progress Report can be found below:

-The Stormwater Management Master Plan was developed for Louisville Metro by MSD.
+The Watershed Master Plan was developed for Louisville Metro by MSD.
 MSD assumed responsibility of the community’s public stormwater system, along with the flood protection system, in 1987.
-The basis of this SMMP was MSD’s original Watershed Master Plan, which was created in 1988 as part of the Stormwater Drainage Master Plan.
+The basis of this WMP was MSD’s original Watershed Master Plan, which was created in 1988 as part of the Stormwater Drainage Master Plan.
 The purpose of this plan is to help effectively manage present and future regional stormwater drainage in Louisville Metro.